Working together. Membership of sustainability networks.

-For detailed information on the implementation of the 10 principles of the UN Global Compact at Credit Suisse see the Corporate Responsibility Report 2018 (PDF).
+For detailed information on the implementation of the Ten Principles of the UN Global Compact at Credit Suisse see the Corporate Responsibility Report 2019 (PDF).

 UNEP Finance Initiative and the Principles for Responsible Banking

-In 2019, 30 banks from around the world developed the Principles for Responsible Banking (PRB), facilitated by UNEP FI.
-The Principles call for aligning the banking sector with the objectives of the UN Sustainable Development Goals and the Paris Climate Agreement and represent a comprehensive framework for the integration of sustainability across all business areas of banks.
-Credit Suisse is among the founding signatories to the Principles and will formally sign them in September 2019 in New York City, during the annual United Nations General Assembly.
-Amongst other things, signatory banks make a commitment to align their business strategy to contribute to individuals’ needs and society’s goals, and to set targets designed to continuously increase the positive impacts from their activities, products and services.
+The Principles for Responsible Banking (PRB) were developed by 30 banks from around the world in partnership with UNEP FI.
+The Principles call for the alignment of the banking sector with the objectives of the UN Sustainable Development Goals and the Paris Agreement and represent a comprehensive framework for the integration of sustainability across all areas of banking.
+In 2019, Credit Suisse became a founding signatory to the Principles.
+Amongst other things, signatory banks make a commitment to align their business strategy to contribute to individuals' needs and society's goals, and to set targets designed to continuously increase the positive impacts from their activities, products and services.